DerYeger/vecti/docs/README.md

 features:
 - title: 🧮 Easy to use
   details: Addition, subtraction, multiplication and division.
-- title: 📐 All the calculations you need
+- title: 📐 Easy to master
   details: Computation of length and normalized vectors, dot and cross product.
 Rotation by radians and degrees.
-- title: ✨ Rock solid and tiny
+- title: ✨ Immutable, tiny
   details: Immutable data structure encourages chaining.
 No dependencies.
 Tiny and typed.
 ---